Numi2/unchained/README.md

 Post-quantum, epoch-based blockchain with Argon2id PoW, Dilithium3 signatures, and Kyber768-secured RPC.

+every coin is its own object, and time is the chain.

 ## Key features

 - Epoch finality; fork choice = highest cumulative work (tie-break by height)